 How to Prepare Cuban Lentil Soup With Baked Plantains and Lemon Crema [Vegan, Gluten-Free]

 - Yields 1/2 cup.
 Store in an airtight, glass container in a cool, dark place.

 To Make the Lemon Crema:

 - Place the silken tofu in a fine mesh strainer in the sink.
 Press with your hands to remove some of its liquid.
 Using paper towels, press over the tofu, releasing more of its liquid.
 Repeat with more paper towels, removing as much liquid as you can.

 - Add the tofu with remaining ingredients and purée in a blender, low to high speed until well blended, about 1 minute.

-- Place the mixture in a clean bowl and refrigerate at least 30 minutes.
+- Place the mixture in a clean bowl and refrigerate for at least 30 minutes.

 To Make the Baked Plantains:

 - Slice a very ripe plantain 1/2-inch thick.
-Place on a parchment lined baking sheet.
-Brush 2 teaspoons neutral oil over and under slices.
+Place on a parchment-lined baking sheet.
+Brush 2 teaspoons of neutral oil over and under slices.